-2. Deplaned international passengers of an excessive tarmac delay will be isolated at one of the following gate holdrooms, Gates 34 through 26 are located within the Sterile Area and have direct access to the U.S. Customs and Border Protection International Arrival Building.
+2. Deplaned international passengers of an excessive tarmac delay will be isolated at one of the following gate holdrooms, Gates C1 through Gate C9 located within the Sterile Area and have direct access to the U.S. Customs and Border Protection International Arrival Building.

 Public Access to the Emergency Contingency Plan

-The HNL Emergency Contingency Plan is to be distributed to all HNL assigned Air Carriers and Ground Service Agencies, and will be filed in the HNL Airport Certification Manual (ACM), Book II, Appendix B, Airport Emergency Plans.
-This plan will also be posted to the HNL Website, http://hawaii.gov/hnl for public viewing.
+The HNL Emergency Contingency Plan is to be distributed to all HNL assigned Air Carriers and Ground Service Agencies, and will be filed in the HNL Airport Certification Manual (ACM), Airport Emergency Plans.
+This plan will also be posted to the HNL Website, https://hawaii.gov/hnl for public viewing.